Sri Lanka national rugby sevens team

 Sri Lanka vs Uganda at the 2022 Commonwealth Games.

 Australia playing Sri Lanka at the 2014 Commonwealth Games.

-The Sri Lanka national rugby sevens team, known as the Tuskers (similar to their counterpart national rugby union team), represents Sri Lanka in men's international rugby sevens.
-They have competed in the Hong Kong Sevens since the 1980s.
-In 1989, veteran rugby commentator Bill McLaren mentions them in an article on the Hong Kong Sevens, saying that their team had players such as Kothalawala, Ekanayake and Lakshantha.
+The Sri Lanka national rugby sevens team, also known as the Tuskers, represents Sri Lanka in men's international rugby sevens.
+The team is administered by Sri Lanka Rugby and competes in Asian and international sevens competitions, including the Asian Games, Commonwealth Games and regional tournaments.

+Sri Lanka has a long history in Asian sevens rugby and has competed at the Hong Kong Sevens since the 1980s.
+In 1989, rugby commentator Bill McLaren referred to Sri Lanka's Hong Kong Sevens side, mentioning players such as Kothalawala, Ekanayake and Lakshantha.